Nintendo Switch Year in Review27th February 2018

-After some questionable console announcement event in December 2016, gamers and press were questioning whether the Switch could turn around Nintendos luck in the console market after the failed success of the Wii U. Many said the Switch was dead on arrival.
-Where were the games for launch what other release dates for games were there?
+After a questionable console announcement event in December 2016, gamers and press alike were questioning whether the Switch could turn around Nintendos luck in the console market after the failed success of the Wii U. Many said the Switch was dead on arrival.
+Where were the games for launch?
+What were the release dates for games?
 Nintendo, as usual, held their cards close to their chest.

 Could the console be the least powerful console compared to Sony’s and Microsoft’s established offerings and be successful.
 As we know from recent history with the successful Wii this was still a possibility.

 The Nintendo Switch launched 3rd March as you would expect with a lot of buzz surrounding it.
 Everyone wanted to see if it was going to be a success or whether it was going to flop.
 Luckily, the console sold pretty well.